wyhwong/classifier-trains/README.md

 # TAO-like PyTorch Classifier Trainer
-This repository aims to provide a fast general training pipeline for PyTorch classifier models.
-Like TAO classification, all parameters are configurable in .yml config to minimize the need of programming.
+This repository aims to provide a primitive tool for simple training with PyTorch classifier models.
+Like TAO classification, all parameters are configurable in .yml config to minimize the need of modifying scripts.

-## Description and Usuage
+## Description and Usage
 Get config ready, get dataset ready, no coding (hopefully :D), start PyTorch training.

 ```bash